InformaticsMatters/pipelines-utils/README.md

 -   `Tests skipped` are the tests that were found but not executed.
     Normally these are the tests found during a _Container_ test that can't be run (because the test has no corresponding container image).
--   `Tests ignored` are test found that are not run because they have been marked for non-execution as the test name begins with `ignore_`.
+-   `Tests ignored` are tests found that are not run because they have been marked for non-execution as the test name begins with `ignore_`.
--   `Tests excluded` are test found that are not run because the operating system matches a regular expression in the test's `exlcude` declaration.
+-   `Tests excluded` are tests found that are not run because the operating system matches a regular expression in the test's `exlcude` declaration.